 Today marks one year on earth for my youngest, our son Tijani.
 In the year of his birth I wrote a three-movement work for piano.
-The first two movements are presented here; the third will be posted at a later date (update: third movement).
+The second and third movements are presented here.

 As with the pieces written for Tijani’s older sisters Remi and Kenza, the music here is diatonic, in the key of C major/A minor throughout.
 I work with simple forms and materials to create something that is childlike, quotidian and yet abstract; composed systematically with a sensibility that wanders between intuitive and arbitrary.